 Into the Great Wide Open

-The NHL held its first outdoor game, on Nov.
+The NHL held its first outdoor game on Nov.
 22, 2003, when the Oilers hosted the Montreal Canadiens in the Heritage Classic.
-A record crowd of over 57,000 brave frigid temperatures to fill Edmonton’s Commonwealth Stadium for the historic contest.
+A record crowd of over 57,000 braved frigid temperatures to fill Edmonton’s Commonwealth Stadium for the historic contest.

 Old School Memories

 Finally, on Nov.
-22, 1952, Maurice Richard scored two within 25 seconds of each other to help the Canadiens earn at 2-2 tie in Toronto.
+22, 1952, Maurice Richard scored two goals within 25 seconds of each other to help the Canadiens earn a 2-2 tie in Toronto.
 Maple Leafs’ rookie George Armstrong scored a goal and added an assist.

 Playing the Hits on Broadway

 This has been a very busy date in the history of the Rangers.
 Starting on Nov.
-22, 1934, when Lynn Patrick scored the first goal of his career in New York’s 4-3 win over the Red Wings.
-He scored 145 goals and 336 points during his 10-season career with the Rangers before taking over as head coach.
+22, 1934, Lynn Patrick scored the first goal of his career in New York’s 4-3 win over the Red Wings.
+He scored 145 goals and 336 points during his 10-season career with the Rangers before becoming head coach.